windowslogic/Stash-Explorer/README.md

 2. **Open the Project**
    - Unzip the folder if you downloaded it.
-   - Open the folder in [Visual Studio](https://visualstudio.microsoft.com/) or another C#/.NET editor.
+   - Open the solution file in Visual Studio 2017 with .NET Desktop Development.

 3. **Build and Run**
    - Head to the "Build" menu and click "Build Solution" to build the project.